kdani3/diy-lovebox/README.md

 # Hardware Connections
 The hardware that i mentioned above can be connected based on this schematic i have provided![Schematic For ESP, TFT, Servo](https://raw.githubusercontent.com/kdani3/django-lovebox/main/assets/Schematic.png)</br>
 Furthermore, the zip file contains the schematic,pcb design and gerber files for ordering the pcb or for the files to be tailored  depending on your needs.
+# 3D Models
+You can find the heart to use with the servo from [clait's 3d model of the LoveBox](https://www.printables.com/en/model/156756-lovebox-clone-send-love-messages)
 # TO DO
 There are many things I would like to implement and improve</br>
 1. Implementing The Rest Api for improved security.</br>